• Slang User's Guide

 Push Constants

 By default, a uniform parameter defined in the parameter list of an entrypoint function is translated to a push constant in SPIRV, if the type of the parameter is ordinary data type (no resources/textures).
-All uniform parameter defined in global scope are grouped together and placed in a default constant bbuffer.
+All uniform parameters defined in global scope are grouped together and placed in a default constant buffer.
 You can make a global uniform parameter laid out as a push constant by using the [vk::push_constant] attribute on the uniform parameter.
+All push constants follow the std430 layout by default.

 Specialization Constants